-On April 8, 1894, Morris's daughter, Maggie Inez, married Matthew E. Seay in Upshur County.
+Another record shows that on April 8, 1894, Morris's daughter, Maggie Inez, married Matthew E. Seay in Upshur County.
 (Maggie's twin sister, Maude, never married.)
-Soon after, the Ward family moved to Lamar County, where on March 27, 1895, Morris Ward, Jr. remarried.
+Soon after, the Ward family went to live near the town of Blossom in Lamar County, where on March 27, 1895, Morris Ward, Jr. remarried.
 His second wife was a widow named Mary L. "Mollie" (Thompson) Wilson, whose first husband, William A. Wilson, had died in 1891.
 On September 6, 1896 Mollie gave birth to the only child of this marriage, a boy named Charles Morris Ward.
 (She already had two daughters, Willie T. Wilson, born in 1877, and Ida Wilson, born in 1880, by her first husband.)

-In 1900, fifty-three-year-old Morris Ward, Jr. was enumerated in the federal census along with second wife Mollie, age 42 (born July 1857 in Alabama), daughter Maude, age 23, son Jim, age 21, and Morris and Mollie's 3-year-old son, Charles Morris Ward, born September 6, 1896.
+In 1900, fifty-three-year-old Morris Ward, Jr. was enumerated in the federal census for Lamar County, Texas, along with second wife Mollie, age 42 (born July 1857 in Alabama), daughter Maude, age 23, son Jim, age 21, and Morris and Mollie's 3-year-old son, Charles Morris Ward, born September 6, 1896.

-According to one researcher, Morris "Doc" Ward, Jr. was still living in 1902, "when Aunt Maude Ward died [during a visit to her twin sister] and was buried at Blossom [Lamar County, Texas]" It's likely he died that same year, or the next-probably at Blossom-because on December 29, 1903, his widow, Mollie, remarried.
+According to one researcher (Edith Carter), Morris "Doc" Ward, Jr. was still living in 1902, "when Aunt Maude Ward died [during a visit to her twin sister] and was buried at Blossom [Lamar County, Texas]."
+It's likely he died that same year, or the next-probably at Blossom-because on December 29, 1903, his widow, Mollie, remarried.
 Unfortunately, if Morris Ward, Jr.'s grave ever had a marker, it is either missing or covered with earth where it cannot be seen.
 It all likelihood, considering the family's poverty, he never had one to begin with.
-As to where he is buried, there are three possibilities: Old Blossom Cemetery, near Blossom; Red Oak Cemetery, near Detroit; or Evergreen Cemetery in Paris.
+As to where he is buried, the three most likely possibilities are: Old Blossom Cemetery, near Blossom; Red Oak Cemetery, near Detroit; or Evergreen Cemetery in Paris.